How to Protect Your Property Rights

-At first blush, I find Robert’s alleged sales practices ignoble, to say the least.
+At first blush, I found Robert’s alleged sales practices ignoble, to say the least.
 But until the authorities release more of their findings, I am not convinced that this contentious salesperson has done anything illegal.
 What this investigation does confirm, however, is that in the business of real estate, people are always looking for another “angle” to make “big” money, and every so often they will knowingly cross the line to the detriment of unwitting homeowners.

 Here are seven things you can do to protect your real estate from “charlatans” and (frankly) from yourself:

-- Say no to blank documents.
 Never sign any blank documents.
 If you are unsure, make a large “X”on the blank page, and then sign beneath it.
 Similarly, always retain a copy of your signed contracts.

-- Know before you sign.
 In the real estate business, written contracts define relationships, obligations, and one’s legal rights.
 If you read a contract and don’t understand it, don’t sign it.
 Also, never rely on an explanation of “how things work” from the party who stands to benefit from your lack of knowledge.

-- Record your property interest.
 Always record your property deed with the county in which your property sits.
 Holding onto an unrecorded deed does little good to notify the world that you have ownership in a particular piece of real estate.
 If you “snooze” and don’t record your property interest, you can “lose” your property rights.

-- Save the D.I.Y. for Home Depot.
 Drafting your own deeds or other legal documents without the proper language and legal guidance is a recipe for disaster.
 Unwinding a real estate transaction (or any contract for that matter) involving a person(s) that you have grown to hate can be very expensive and emotionally draining.
 It only becomes worse when you find out that your D.I.Y. contract inadvertently gave another party more legal rights and protections than you gave yourself.

 Our property laws are deeply rooted in centuries of legal history and case law.
 Lawyers devote years of their lives to their legal education and to their practice to perfect their craft.
 One or two Google search results cannot adequately address a legal problem.
 Consult with an attorney who specializes in your area of concern.

 In the real estate business, nothing of value is free.
 There is tremendous value in seeking “preventative” legal advice, but beyond that and above all else, when it comes to all of those “great” real estate deals that your friend or family member has turned you on to…remember this one axiom, “nothing of value is free”.….repeat ”nothing of value is free” .….repeat “nothing of value is free”.

-About the Author:
+About the Author

 Since 1990, Michigan real estate and finance attorney David Soble has represented lenders, business owners and individuals in real estate, loan, and contract matters.
 He has structured countless real estate transactions worth millions, and has successfully saved millions of dollars for his business and consumer clients.